 Consider using this Symptoms Assessment Tool from the Celiac Disease Foundation to see if you’re at risk.
-And take note, you must be eating gluten regularly for this test to work properly
+Take note: you must be eating gluten regularly for this test to work properly.

 This may include antibody or genetic testing, or a referral to a gastroenterologist for an endoscopy (a procedure to see inside your small intestine and take biopsies for testing, if needed).

-Is celiac disease more common in people with T1D?
+Is celiac disease more common in people with type 1 diabetes?

 Yes, there’s a known relationship between type 1 diabetes and celiac disease.
-While celiac disease affects about 1% of the general population, research suggests that it affects about 6% of the T1D population (with variances up to 10% and greater).
+While celiac disease affects about 1 percent of the general population, research suggests that it affects about 6 percent of the type 1 diabetes population (with variances up to 10% and greater).

-Celiac testing is recommended upon diagnosis with T1D and at prescribed intervals thereafter.
+Celiac testing is recommended upon diagnosis with type 1 diabetes and at prescribed intervals thereafter.
 Have you been tested?
-If so, do you know what your results were?
+If so, take note of your results.

-Yes, celiac disease is one of the few conditions that’s treated with a particular food avoidance.
-Once diagnosed, individuals follow a gluten-free diet for life, because even small amounts of gluten (such as crumbs in a toaster) can damage the lining in your intestines and lead to symptoms.
+Celiac disease is treated with food avoidance.
+Once diagnosed, individuals follow a gluten-free diet for life, because even small amounts of gluten (such as crumbs in a toaster) can damage the lining in your intestines and trigger symptoms.

 “With this autoimmune condition, food is medicine.
 If left untreated, symptoms are likely to continue.
 A person can have poor absorption of nutrients – which can lead to vitamin and mineral deficiencies – and health problems such as anemia and osteoporosis.
 And ongoing damage to the gut can happen even with mild symptoms,” explained Greenspan.